Petri Kokko (speedway rider)

 Petri Kari Kullervo Kokko is a Finnish former motorcycle speedway rider who was a member of Finland team at 2001 Speedway World Cup and earned 3 caps for the Finland national speedway team.

 Career

 Kokko joined Exeter in 1996 and rode for Reading Racers for four years, 1995 to 1996 and 1998 to 1999.

-In 2000 he rode for Eastbourne Eagles, where he won the British Elite League but was replaced by fellow Finnish rider Joonas Kylmäkorpi for the 2001 season.
+In 2000, Kokko rode for Eastbourne Eagles, where he won the British Elite League but was replaced by fellow Finnish rider Joonas Kylmäkorpi for the 2001 season.